SeaLiteral/EnglishGuess/README.md

 # EnglishGuess
-A dictioanry that guesses the spelling of unknown words
+A Python dictionary for Plover that guesses the spelling of unknown words